MustardChef/WSABuilds/README.md

 > [!IMPORTANT]
+> <details>
-> ### IF YOU HAVE BEEN RECENTLY HAVING ISSUES WITH SOME APPS BREAKING OR NOT STARTING OR APPS GETTING SUCK AT LOADING SCREEN OR APPS STUCK ON SPLASHSCREEN ( STUCK ON THE APP ICON SCREEN) OR ANY OTHER SIMILAR CASES.
+> <summary><h3>IF YOU HAVE BEEN RECENTLY HAVING ISSUES WITH SOME APPS BREAKING OR NOT STARTING OR APPS GETTING SUCK AT LOADING SCREEN OR APPS STUCK ON SPLASHSCREEN ( STUCK ON THE APP ICON SCREEN) OR ANY OTHER SIMILAR CASES.</h3></summary>
+>
 > ### UPDATE TO THE LATEST LTS AND NON-LTS RELEASES:
 >
 > - ### LTS Releases: